 You’ll see bits of my house throughout the first intro segment, and the design is largely my mother’s doing (no interior designer!) and you should know too that the magnet wall is her brainchild and represents our travels as a family (they’re not all mine!)

 My room however, I can proudly say is all me.
-Notice familiar items from The Occasional Traveller Shop?
-You can clearly see that I started that as an excuse to buy all these pretty items for myself 😛
+Long time readers might notice familiar items from The Occasional Traveller Shop – you can clearly see that I started the online shop as an excuse to buy all these pretty items for myself 😛

 TALKING TO THE EXPERTS